 However, the Swiss government has implemented certain protective measures intended to remove potential legal barriers under MiFIR article 23 for EU investment firms to trading Swiss equity securities on Swiss stock exchanges and trading venues (where liquidity for Swiss equity securities is typically greatest).
 In short, these protective measures introduced a recognition obligation for foreign trading venues that admit equity securities of certain Swiss companies to trading or facilitate such trading.
-While the measures adopted by the Swiss government will likely serve to protect the Swiss stock exchange infrastructure in the short-term, they remain in effect only until 31 December 2021.
-Thus, the long-term impact for Swiss issuers and Swiss capital markets, as well whether a solution can be reached with the EU Commission on this topic, remain open.
+While the measures adopted by the Swiss government will likely serve to protect the Swiss stock exchange infrastructure in the short-term, they remain in effect only until 31 philippe.weber@nkf.ch